Insulin in Pregnancy

 1. Rapid-acting insulin: To be taken 10-15 minutes before meals.
 It works within 15 minutes and peaks in 1-2 hours.
 The effect of this type of insulin lasts for 3-4 hours.

-2. Short-acting insulin: Can be taken half hour before meals, as it works within 30 minutes.
+2. Short-acting insulin: Can be taken half an hour before meals, as it works within 30 minutes.
 It can reach peaks in 2-3 hours, and the effect lasts for 3-6 hours.

 3. Intermediate-acting insulin: This type covers the insulin needs between meals and can work within 2-4 hours.
 It reaches its peak in 4-12 hours, and its effect lasts for 12-18 hours.